thorinside/no_such_verb/README.md

 # Reverb for Patch.init()

 This is a combination of a few DaisySP algorithms and integration with the Patch.init() hardware.
-Inspired by Benji's MiniVerb and taking it into a slightly darker dimension with some added square noise and filtering.
+Inspired by Benjie Jiao's MiniVerb and taking it into a slightly darker dimension with some added square noise and filtering.

 Controls: